Juztyolo/Text-Based-Emotion-detection-in-Mizo/README.md

 ├── Mizo_emotion_classifier.pkl # Pre-trained model (required at runtime)

 ## About
-This project was created by BT18CS023 as part of a final year project.
+This project was created by Zorinsanga as part of a final year project.
 It aims to promote natural language processing (NLP) research in underrepresented languages like Mizo.